neal-vazquez/albert-binary-text-classification/README.md

 ### Deep Learning
 1. **PyTorch**: The primary library for tensor computations and building the ALBERT model.
+2. **Transformers**: Used for importing the ALBERT model architecture and tokenizer.
+This library provides a simple interface for using pre-trained language models.
+3. **Scikit-learn (sklearn)**: A machine learning library used for various data mining and data analysis tasks.
+In this script, it's likely used for splitting the dataset and evaluating the model's performance.
     - **torch.nn**: A sub-library containing modules and extensible classes for building neural networks.

 ## Script Structure